andreas-globi/email2hook/README.md

 ### Reasoning

-We use MailGun and SendGrid for incoming email parsing and 80% of the monthly cost is towards incoming email.
-So it's a huge expense that creates unnecessary vendor lock-in.
+Although most ESP's offer inbound email parsing, it creates unnecessary vendor lock-in.
+Sendgrid does not offer wilcard subdomains and recently suspended our account for unknown reasons (apparently this happens a lot lately if you search the Internet).
+We've been excellent customers for 6+ years and maintain a 99+% reputation, but their systems flagged something and our customers had to suffer.
+After 3 weeks, we still had not received a response from support as to what happened, why it happened, or how to prevent it from happening again.
+Mailgun recently changed which account level inbound parse is available on without warning, stopping inbound mail for our customers that used that service.

 This simple Postfix PHP daemon setup replaces all that for $20/month (a basic 4GB Digital Ocean droplet can easily handle many thousands of emails per day).
+It handles wildcard subdomains, and removes all reliance on outside parties.

 ### Resilliency